i18n-site/md/en/README.md

 <img src="//i-01.eu.org/i18n/lang.webp" alt="" />

-Some people may want to ask, now that browsers have built-in translation functions, is it unnecessary to internationalize the website?
+Some people may ask, now that browsers have built-in translation functions, is it unnecessary to internationalize the website?

 I want to say that **only by internationalizing the entire site can we support multi-lingual in-site full-text search and search engine optimization** .